aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 -   modified: Set this flag to yes if the component has been modified.
 Defaults to no when absent.
 -   internal_use_only: Set this flag to yes if the component is used internal only.
     Defaults to no when absent.
+-   is_curated: Set this flag to yes if the ABOUT file is being used to curate a resource on the deployed code, instead of just plain documenting resources.

 Optional Extension fields
 -------------------------